 Note: concatenation with an ampersand (&) is necessary when building criteria based on a cell reference.

 A pivot table is an excellent solution when you need to summarize or average data by year, month, quarter, and so on, because pivot tables provide controls for grouping dates automatically.
 For a side-by-side comparison of formulas vs. pivot tables, see this video: Why pivot tables.

-The Excel AVERAGEIFS function computes the average of the numbers in a range that meet one or more supplied criteria.
-The criteria in AVERAGEIFS supports logical operators (>,,=) and wildcards (*,?) for partial matching....
+The Excel AVERAGEIFS function calculates the average of numbers in a range that meet one or more criteria.
+The criteria used for AVERAGEIFS can include logical operators (>,,=) and wildcards (*,?) for partial matching....